3. Entry requirements

 You can't apply to become a police officer with us if you:

-have an application turned down by a police force in the last three months at any part of the national process.
-The national process includes: CBQ, SEARCH assessment, fitness test and pre-employment checks
+- have an application turned down by a police force in the last three months at any part of the national process.
+The process includes: CBQ, Telephone interview, SEARCH assessment, fitness test and pre-employment checks

 - have a commitment to a Volunteer Reserve Force.
 Volunteer Reservists are part-time members of the armed forces who can be mobilised to supplement the regular armed forces if demands require it.
 Examples are the Royal Naval Reserve, the Royal Marines Reserve, the Army Reserve and the Royal Air Force Reserve

 - have been or are a member of a group or extreme political organisation such as BNP, National Front or Combat 18 that stirs up racial hatred and violence

 - are awaiting to appear in court or have any serious convictions or recent cautions, bind-overs or findings of guilt

 - misuse drugs, solvents and anabolic steroids.
 But each case is considered upon its own merits

 - have tattoos on your face, neck or hands which could cause offence.
 If you have a tattoo you will be asked to provide description and photographs of the tattoo.
 The nature , location, size, prominence and appearance of tattoos will be considered